GAM-team/GAM/docs/Users-Chat.md

 A groupchat space can be upgraded to a space by specifying `type space` and `displayname <String>`.

 The `restricted|audience` options can not be combined with options `displayname,type,description,guidelines,history`.
-They are in Developer Preview and will not be generally available.

 By default, Gam displays the information about the created chatspace as an indented list of keys and values.
 * `formatjson` - Display the fields in JSON format.